algmyr/ComplexSeminar/slides.markdown

-% Some title...
-% What AI's can't do, criticism throughout history and present issues
+% What AIs Can't Do
+% Criticism Throughout History and Present Issues
-% Anton Älgmyr, J. Esteban Pérez-Hidalgo [sic, from group pdf]
-% 26 April 2017
+% Anton Älgmyr,	J. Esteban Pérez-Hidalgo <br> 26 April 2017

-# History lesson!

-# Early Approach on AI: Back to the 60's
+# Early approach on AI:<br>Back to the 60s

 ## Good Old Fashioned Artificial Intelligence (GOFAI)

 * Symbolic AI: all knowledge and actions can be expressed in terms of

 ## Early Expectations for the following 10 years:

 - A digital computer would...

 	* ...be the world's chess champion.

     * ...compose music that had considerable aesthetic value

     * ...discover and prove an important mathematical theorem

-	* Theories in psychology will take the form of a computer program
+- Theories in psychology will take the form of a computer program

-## Counterpart: What Computers can't do.
-Hubert Dreyfus' views on AI research
+## Counterpart: What computers can't do,<br>Hubert Dreyfus' views on AI research

 * Alchemy and Artificial Intelligence (1965)

 * What Computers Can't Do; A Critique of Artificial Reason (1972)

 ## Wrong assumptions of AI researchers

 * Biological assumption

 * Psychological assumption

 * Epistemological assumption

 * Ontological assumption

-# Modern approach: 90's till nowadays
+# Modern approach:<br>90s till nowadays

 ## Probabilistic and statistical methods

 * Big data

 * Machine learning

 * Neural networks

 ## Today's critism

 	*

-# Current examples

-# DNNs: Quick background
+# A modern case study,<br>fooling neural networks

-## Primer on (deep) neural networks
+## Quick primer on (deep) neural networks

 * Inspired by the brain, has large number of interconnected neurons

 * Structure and strength of these connections determine behavior

 * *Deep* means the network has a large number of _layers_ of neurons

 * Highly expressive, great performance on recognition tasks

 * General purpose structure trained for a specific task

 ![](img/Net.png){.plain}